azharlabs/papert-code/docs/cli/configuration-v1.md

     - `auto-edit`: Automatically approve edit tools (edit, write_file) while prompting for others.
     - `yolo`: Automatically approve all tool calls (equivalent to `--yolo`).
   - Cannot be used together with `--yolo`.
 Use `--approval-mode=yolo` instead of `--yolo` for the new unified approach.
-  - Example: `qwen --approval-mode auto-edit`
+  - Example: `papert --approval-mode auto-edit`
 - **`--allowed-tools <tool1,tool2,...>`**:
   - A comma-separated list of tool names that will bypass the confirmation dialog.
-  - Example: `qwen --allowed-tools "ShellTool(git status)"`
+  - Example: `papert --allowed-tools "ShellTool(git status)"`
 - **`--telemetry`**:
   - Enables [telemetry](../telemetry.md).
 - **`--telemetry-target`**: